ericsonga/APCSAReview/_sources/Unit10-Recursion/topic-10-1-recursion-day2.rst

    :feedback_d: This would be correct if the base case returned 1 if the single character was a y.
    :feedback_e: Don't forget about the recursive calls.

 	Given the method defined below what does the following return: mystery("xyzxyxy")?
+Note that this recursive method traverses a String.

     .. code-block:: java
      :linenos: